 The Nainital Bank Ltd.

 The Nainital Bank Limited (NBL) originally promoted by Late Bharat Ratna Pandit GovindBallabh Pant and others in 1922 became a subsidiary of Bank of Baroda in the year 1973.The Bank's holding in Nainital Bank Ltd is 98.57%.
 NBL has its registered office atNainital and has operations in five states:

 Baroda Asset Management India Ltd.

 Baroda Asset Management India Limited (Baroda AMC) is a wholly owned subsidiary of theBank with effect from September 28 2018.
 Baroda AMC acts as the investment manager toBaroda Mutual Fund (Baroda MF) a mutual fund registered with the Securities andExchange Board of India.

 The Bank and BNP Paribas Asset Management Asia Ltd (BNP Asia) have signed bindingagreements on October 11 2019 to merge their Asset Management and Trustee Companies inIndia.
 This merger will enable the merged entity to have higher market share from thecurrent level of market share which is around 0.3%.
 Baroda Trustee India Private Ltd isthe dedicated trustee company for the mutual funds managed by Baroda Asset ManagementIndia Limited.
 The integration is under progress and is expected to be completed during FY2022 subject to receipt of regulatory approvals.
 The NCLT has approved the amalgamationon February 12 2021.

 IndiaFirst Life Insurance Company Ltd.

 Headquartered in Mumbai IndiaFirst Life Insurance Co.
-Ltd. is one of the country'syoungest life insurance companies with a paid-up share capital of Rs 635 crore.
-Thecompany is promoted by two of India's largest public-sector banks - Bank of Baroda andAndhra Bank which hold 43.3% and 29.5% stake in the company respectively along with 27.2% stake held by Carmel Point Investments India Private Limited incorporated byCarmel Point Investment Ltd a body corporate incorporated under the laws of Mauritius andowned by private equity funds managed by Warburg Pincus LLC.
+Ltd. is one of the country'syoungest life insurance companies with a paid-up share capital of Rs 663 crore.
+Thecompany is promoted by two of India's largest public-sector banks Bank of Barodaand Union Bank of India which hold 44% and 30% stake in the company respectively alongwith 26% stake held by Carmel Point Investments India Private Limited incorporated byCarmel Point Investment Ltd a body corporate incorporated under the laws of Mauritius andowned by private equity funds managed by Warburg Pincus LLC.

-IndiaFirst Life was certified as a Great Place to Work (GPTW) a recognition consideredas the gold standard for defining great workplaces across businessacademia and government organisations along with being recognised among the 25 Best Workplaces inBFSI' by GPTW BFSI Survey India's Most Admirable Brands 2019-20' by The Brand Storyand Customer Service Provider of the Year' award at India Insurance Summit andAwards 2019.
+IndiaFirst Life was certified as a Great Place to Work (GPTW) for the fourth time arecognition considered as the gold standard for defining great workplaces across businessacademia and government organisations along with being recognised among the BestWorkplaces in BFSI' by GPTW BFSI Survey third time in a row and India's Most AdmirableBrands 2020 by The Brand Story on NDTV Prime Profit.